KITE (Kansas City): History

-In November 1936, the FCC allowed the four high-fidelity stations to select normal call letters.
+In 1934, the Federal Radio Commission was replaced by the Federal Communications Commission (FCC).
+In November 1936, the FCC allowed the four high-fidelity stations to select conventional call letters.
 W9XBY ran a contest to select its new designation; given its heavy sports coverage, many listeners suggested the call letters KCSS, for "Kansas City's Sports Station".
-Ultimately, however, W9XBY management selected KXBY, retaining equity from its former call letters.
-KXBY, the experimental television station, and First National relocated to new quarters on the 22nd floor of the Fidelity Building in May 1937; W9XAL's broadcasts were simulcast as features on KXBY.
+Ultimately, however, W9XBY management selected KXBY, a variation of its original experimental call sign.
+KXBY, along with the experimental television station and First National, relocated to new quarters on the 22nd floor of the Fidelity Building in May 1937; W9XAL's broadcasts were simulcast as features on KXBY.

 The late 1930s saw ownership turmoil at KXBY.
 Founders had included Arthur M. Church, the chief owner of KMBC; Sam Pickard, a former FRC commissioner; Leslie Herman, an attorney in New York; Richard K. Phelps, an assistant district attorney in Kansas City; and Sidney Q. Noel, operator of the First National television school.
-Church then withdrew from the company and sued the others, leading to a "highly involved and confused" corporate structure and the introduction of several new stockholders.
+Church withdrew from the company and sued the others, leading to a "highly involved and confused" corporate structure and the introduction of several new stockholders.
 In May 1938, D. E. "Plug" Kendrick, former manager of station WIRE in Indianapolis and applicant for a new outlet in Louisville, Kentucky, was named as manager of KXBY and set out to reorganize the station's affairs.
 Kendrick was joined by another Louisville man, M. C. McCarten, as a new stockholder.

 Under Kendrick, new KITE call letters went into use on July 1, while a new commercial manager and technical director were appointed.
 Kites soon appeared across the newly renamed radio station's letterhead, and KITE gave away 15,000 full-sized kites to children through local drug stores.
-When the North American Regional Broadcasting Agreement came into effect on March 29, 1941, the former high-fidelity stations were relocated to 1590 kHz and began operation as normal AM stations.
+When the North American Regional Broadcasting Agreement came into effect on March 29, 1941, the former high-fidelity stations were relocated, with KITE reassigned to 1590 kHz, and began operation as standard AM stations.

-First National Television filed with the Federal Communications Commission in late October 1941 to sell 95 percent of the shares of the company for $50,000 to A. L. Glasman, a Utah movie theatre operator, and Paul R. Heitmeyer; both men were involved in the operation of radio station KLO in Ogden.
+First National Television applied with the FCC in late October 1941 to sell 95 percent of the shares of the company for $50,000 to A. L. Glasman, a Utah movie theatre operator, and Paul R. Heitmeyer; both men were involved in the operation of radio station KLO in Ogden.
 However, the United States's entry into World War II threw operations into disarray, with Heitmeyer being drafted and reporting for active duty at Fort Leavenworth in January 1942.
-The sale fell apart and was not prosecuted.
+The sale fell apart and was not consummated.